Graziano Cioni: After withdrawal

-After his retirement he started a series of journalistic collaborations with La Nazione and RTV 38.
+After his retirement, he started a series of journalistic collaborations with La Nazione and RTV 38.
 In 2011 he signed an autobiographical book.
-In July 2016 he became part of the Filippo Turati Onlus Foundation board of directors, standing legal institution in 1968 by the President of Italy Giuseppe Saragat, whose registered office is located in Pistoia and which also operates in Pistoia mountain (Gavinana), Vieste (Foggia, Gargano promontory) and Zagarolo (Rome).
+In July 2016 he became part of the Filippo Turati Onlus Foundation board of directors, a legal institution established in 1968 by the President of Italy Giuseppe Saragat, whose registered office is located in Pistoia and which also operates in the Pistoia mountains (Gavinana), Vieste (Foggia, Gargano promontory) and Zagarolo (Rome).